 The search will also give a brief description of the property, stating clearly whether it is freehold or leasehold.
 It will also note all the encumbrances or burdens on the property such as bank loans or mortgages.

 5. Know about the history:

 A title from a bad mother title (an illegally acquired title) is invariably fake.
 Also make sure the land or the property you are buying does not fall within a road reserve or a riparian area.
 Even if you are buying an apartment unit, you still need to ensure the mother or original title is genuine.

 Most investors leave all the verification of the authenticity of the title and everything else in the process of buying a house to the lawyer.

 A lawyer “cannot” read a map or do a structural survey of a building.
 If the lawyer doesn’t consult the necessary professionals, you might end up buying a collapsing building or a plot on a road reserve.

 If you are buying land, get a reputable land surveyor.
-If you are buying a house, seek the services of a qualified and registered real estate agent in Kenya.
-Kasha properties is among the highest rated properties and real estate agent in Nairobi and Kenya as a whole.
+If you are buying a house, seek the services of a qualified and registered estate agent.

 Each property has a specific use into which it can be put.
 In Kenya, a property can be residential, commercial, institutional or industrial.
 The use must be physically possible, legally permissible, and financially feasible and that which will give the highest returns hence the concept of highest and best use.